kadena-io/pact-5/docs/builtins/General/enforce-verifier.md

 Use `enforce-verifier` to enforce that a verifier plugin with the specified `verifier-name` is in scope.

+Note that verifier plugins aren't implemented as Pact code.
+Instead, implementing a verifier plugin requires changes to the Chainweb protocol.
+For information about the design and implementation of verifier plugins, see [KIP-0028: Pact Verifier Plugins](https://github.com/kadena-io/KIPs/blob/master/kip-0028.md).

 ### Basic syntax

 To enforce that a verifier is in scope, use the following syntax: